kez-theo/2111-grace-shopper/README.md

 Sync and seed your database by running `npm run seed`.

-Seed the books table by running 'npm run bookSeed'
+Seed the books table by running `npm run bookSeed`.

 Running `npm run start:dev` will make great things happen!